 During a security test at one of our customers, we came across a web application with integrated helpdesk software.
 In this context, we identified a critical zero-day vulnerability in Zammad's software.
 This existed because Zammad did not perform authorization correctly for certain attachment endpoints.
-This would allow an unauthenticated attacker to gain access to all attachments - such as pictures, emails or other attached files.
+This would allow an unauthenticated attacker to gain access to all attachments — such as pictures, emails, or other attached files.
 In this blog post, we describe how the vulnerability was identified and exploited, as well as what caused it.

-UPDATE 12.08.2022: The vulnerability has now an official CVE: CVE-2022-35487
+UPDATE 12.08.2022: The vulnerability now has an official CVE: CVE-2022-35487

 Contents

-4. Identifying the Source of the Vulnerability and Mitigation
+- Identifying the Source of the Vulnerability and Mitigation

 1. Background knowledge